 It’s fair to say, I had a few epic wins this weekend.
 I did some immense DIY to complete my lakeside lodge, made a magical cape and defeated an ice-breathing dragon!
 OK, so my achievements were all in the virtual world of Skyrim.
 But I can assure you, my triumphant fist pumps were 100% real (much to the dismay of my kids!).
 My engagement, drive and victorious feeling was all thanks to Epic Meaning.

 Epic Meaning is that sense of purpose that fuels our passion for a cause – whether that’s our day job, an all-night gaming marathon or inventing the next best thing since Fidget Spinners!
-So, let’s find out more about how you can harness the power of purpose to transform your organisation.
+So, let’s find out more about how you can harness the power of purpose to change behaviour and transform your organisation.

 Epic Meaning Explained